 After getting their braces removed, your child will be fitted with a retainer.
 They will need to wear their retainer to keep their teeth from shifting back.
 The amount of time they have to wear their retainer can vary from several months to several years.

 Parris Orthodontics has over 30 years of experience in giving our patients great smiles.
-We are located in Germantown, Tennessee, but we serve the greater Memphis area.
+We are located in Germantown, Tennessee, but we serve patients all over Memphis and Collierville.
 If you want a compassionate orthodontist who will give you or your child dedicated, personalized care, call Parris Orthodontics for a consultation.